quicwg/base-drafts/draft-ietf-quic-recovery.md

 until an acknowledgement is received that establishes loss or delivery of packets.

-When an ACK frame is received that establishes loss after a threshold number of consecutive PTOs (pto_count is more than kPersistentCongestionThreshold, see
-{{cc-consts-of-interest}}), the network is considered to be experiencing persistent congestion, and the sender's congestion window MUST be reduced to the minimum congestion window (kMinimumWindow).
+When an ACK frame is received that establishes loss of all in flight packets sent prior to a threshold number of consecutive PTOs (pto_count is more than kPersistentCongestionThreshold, see {{cc-consts-of-interest}}), the network is considered to be experiencing persistent congestion, and the sender's congestion window MUST be reduced to the minimum congestion window (kMinimumWindow).
 This response of collapsing the congestion window on persistent congestion is functionally similar to a sender's response on a Retransmission Timeout (RTO) in TCP {{RFC5681}}.

 ## Pacing